-Proof of household income from Canada Revenue Agency (Notice of Assessment) and statement or business or rental activities, if applicable.
+Proof of gross household income from Canada Revenue Agency (Notice of Assessment showing line 150 and/or proof of net world income) and statement of business or rental activities, if applicable.
 Proof of rental income/expenses not claimed on personal income tax.
 Application signed by the owner(s) who have title to the property.
 Proof of power of attorney, executor, guardian, trustee, or living interest must be included unless you have previously submitted this to HRM.
 Letter from school regarding enrollment.
 This applies to students over the age of 18 with income.